 ELECTION September 4–December 20 Well and Weems Atrium at SMFA / Media Wall at Aidekman

 For the fall 2018 semester, Artist Response will address electoral politics with an installation that includes gerrymandered district maps from across the United States produced by Moon Duchin, associate professor of mathematics at Tufts University and 2018 Guggenheim Fellow.
 Duchin’s maps are part of her long-term project on the geometry of gerrymandering, an application of mathematics to civil rights.
 Artist Response will also present artist Zoe Leonard’s prose poem “I want a president” from 1992, and TVTV’s landmark documentary Four More Years, an iconoclastic view of the American electoral process, captured through TVTV’s candid coverage of Richard Nixon’s 1972 presidential campaign and the Republican Convention in Miami.
-This exhibition iteration is part of For Freedoms, the first artist-run super PAC, which aims to inspire deeper political engagement in our elections with over 100 national projects in the fall of 2018.
+This exhibition project is partnered with For Freedoms, a national platform for civic engagement, discourse, and direct action for artists in the United States, which aims to inspire deeper political engagement in our elections with over 100 national projects in the fall of 2018.

 Artist Response: Election Teach-In Thursday, October 4